 Scored these babies for a dollar and have used some of the damaged ones to make my popular Christmas tree toppers.
 My stash is dwindling, so this will most likely be my last project with them.
 I’m hoarding the rest. tee hee hee.

 I went back to miter saw (that went with my awesome Christmas gift) and cut them to length, then attached them using my drill.

 After all was said and done.
 Here is my final result…

 I am in LOVE!
-These faux crate drawers are just as I had envisioned and better because they are cohesive, functional, and full of a whole lotta character.
+Not only are these faux crate drawers are just as I had envisioned, but also better because they are cohesive, functional, and full of a whole lotta character.

 My kitchen used to have a cottage-y feel, and since I’m headed in a different direction, I decided to take my vintage feed sacks I had been saving to make some feedsack purses, and make new curtains too.

 There’s still much to do and you must have vision as the range will be replaced with cabinets when we add gas our cooktop, the counters and sink are coming up soon.
 And we are working on building a new cabinet for our double wall oven presently.
 Oh the fun!

 I hope you enjoyed my latest addition to our kitchen with my faux crate drawers.
 I can’t wait to show you the FULL REVEAL HERE.

 While you’re at it, pin and share to inspire others to create things like my faux crate drawers! ♥